shuruili77/shuruili77.github.io/_pages/cv.md

 Work experience
 ======
+### Machine Learning Performance Engineer, Waymo, 2024-present
+* Optimize the performance of machine learning models across the stack

+### Summer Intern, Qualcomm, summer 2023
+*	Worked on performance modeling and optimization of large language model (LLM) workloads on the AIC 100 inference accelerator.
+*	Designed and implemented a memory simulator that models SRAM usage, memory spilling, and total DDR traffic for large language models.
+*	Proposed several memory optimization methods to mitigate memory spilling and reduce total DDR traffic as model size, sequence length, and batch size increase.

 ### Summer Intern, Qualcomm, summer 2020
 * Participated in a neural network accelerator design project and worked on the middleware design and development
 * Developed a complete microcontroller program to control hardware modules and handle various execution modes